winesapOS/winesapOS/README.md

         - CLI: `7z x winesapos-<VERSION>.img.zip`
     - macOS: Use [PeaZip](https://peazip.github.io/) or [Keka](https://www.keka.io/).
     - Windows: Use [PeaZip](https://peazip.github.io/).
+3. Use the image...
+    1. on a PC or Mac.
-3. Flash the image to an internal or external storage device. **WARNING:** This will delete any existing data on that storage device.
+        - Flash the image to an internal or external storage device. **WARNING:** This will delete any existing data on that storage device.
             - On Linux, macOS, and Windows, the [balenaEtcher](https://www.balena.io/etcher/) GUI utility can be used to flash the image.
             - On Linux and macOS, the `dd` CLI utility can be used to flash the image.
             - Ventoy is not supported because winesapOS is not a traditional live media.
 Support for this will be added in the future.
+    2. with VMware Fusion on macOS.
+        - Convert the raw image to the VMDK format.
+            - Using the VirtualBox CLI:
+                ```
+                VBoxManage convertfromraw --format VMDK winesapos-<TYPE>-<VERSION>.img winesapos-<TYPE>-<VERSION>.vmdk
+                ```
+            - Using the qemu-img CLI:
+                ```
+                qemu-img convert -f raw -O vmdk winesapos-<TYPE>-<VERSION>.img winesapos-<TYPE>-<VERSION>.vmdk
+                ```
+        - VMware Fusion > Virtual Machine Library > + > New... > Create a custom virtual machine > Continue > Linux > Other Linux 5.x kernel 64-bit > Continue > Specify the boot firmware: UEFI > Continue > Use an existing virtual disk > Continue > Custom Settings > Hard Disk (SCSI) > Disk size: (increase to at least 64 GB) > Apply > Show All > Processors & Memory > Processors: 2 processor cores > Memory: 4096 MB > Show All > Display > Accelerate 3D Graphis: Yes > Shared graphics memory: (set this to the highest possible value)
+    3. with VMware Workstation on Linux or Windows.
+        - Convert the raw image to the VMDK format.
+        - VMware Workstation > Create a New Virtual Machine > Custom (advanced) > Next > Hardware compatibility: (select the latest version) > Next > I will install the operating system later. > Next > Guest Operating System: 2.
+Linux > Version: Other Linux 5.x kernel 64-bit > Next > Name: winesapOS > Next > Number of processors: 2 > Next > Memory for this virtual machine: 4096 MB > Next > Use network address translation (NAT) > Next > SCSI controller: LSI Logic (Recommended) > Next > Virtual Disk Type: SCSI (Recommended) > Next > Use an existing virtual disk > Next > File name: (select the winesapOS VMDK file) > Keep Existing Format > Customize Hardware... > Hard Disk (SCSI) > Expand Disk... > Maximum disk size (GB): (increase to at least 64 GB) > Expand > OK > Display > Accelerate 3D graphics: Yes > Graphics Memory: (set this to the highest possible value) > Close > Finish > Close

 Default accounts have a password set that mirror the username: